International Relations and Global Studies Major, BA

 Spring

-Choose course from selected minor 3
+Choose course from selected minor (part III of IRGS worksheet) 3

-choose course from selected minor 3
+Choose course from selected minor (part III of IRGS worksheet) 3

 Credits15